aquavitae/norman/doc/source/serialise.rst

 Sqlite
 ------

-.. class Sqlite
+.. class:: Sqlite

     This is a `Serialiser` which reads and writes to a sqlite database.

-    Each table in `db` is dumped to a sqlite table with the same field names.
+    Each table in `~Serialiser.db` is dumped to a sqlite table with the same field names.
 An additional field, *_uid_* is included which contains the record's *_uid*.
 The sqlite database does not have any constraints, not even primary key constraints, as it is intended to be used purely for storage.

     The following methods are re-implemented from `Serialiser`:

-    *   `finalise_write` commits changes to the database.
+    *   `~Serialiser.finalise_write` commits changes to the database.
-    *   `initialise_write` starts a database transaction and create tables.
+    *   `~Serialiser.initialise_write` starts a database transaction and create tables.
-    *   `initialise_read` sets the `sqlite3` row factory.
+    *   `~Serialiser.initialise_read` sets the `sqlite3` row factory.
-    *   `iterfile` yield records from each valid table in the file which matches a table in `db`.
+    *   `~Serialiser.iterfile` yield records from each valid table in the file which matches a table in `~Serialiser.db`.
-    *   `open` returns an open database connection to *filename*.
+    *   `~Serialiser.open` returns an open database connection to *filename*.
-    *   `write_record` adds a record to the sqlite database.
+    *   `~Serialiser.write_record` adds a record to the sqlite database.

 .. class:: Sqlite3